MiloszJurewicz/home-cluster/_docs/netbird-debugging/DEBUG-netbird-explanation.md

 SSH and port 3001 work because kube-proxy doesn't DNAT them and doesn't add the 0x4000 mark.
 NetBird's original rules match the unmodified packets.

 The fix adds two rules before the drop in NetBird's routing-forward chain that accept traffic to and from the pod network (10.42.0.0/16) regardless of marks or original destination.

----
-Now let me save the fix to a proper location and prepare for a clean reset: